 Frank, now 65, is able to read information at company meetings and ask questions.
 He likes following the scripture in church.
 He enjoys books with his grandkids.
 He can go to the doctor’s office and fill out forms on his own.
 All of those things are possible now that Frank can read and write, and he doesn’t take them for granted.

 And like the co-worker who informed him about LSW, Frank pays it forward by posting LSW’s information on the workplace bulletin board for others who struggle with literacy.
-He has seen some frank_2of his co-workers and their family members taking advantage of classes.
+He has seen some of his co-workers and their family members taking advantage of classes.
 “I saw a guy and his wife, some of the kids, all there,” Frank shared.
 “At least somebody had the courage enough to do something about their education.”

 Frank mastered the basic education curriculum and transitioned to GED studies in 2011.
 He continues to study with Bev, his long-time tutor, and also Dick Krueger, with whom he has worked for several years.
 In his lessons, Frank’s writing is consistently positive, sometimes philosophical, and frequently acknowledges his sense of accomplishment.